-Information on resources in Minnesota available to children with disabilities has been compiled in a directory, Early Childhood Services, available at the Minnesota Department of Health.
+Information on resources in Minnesota available to children with disabilities has been compiled in a directory, Minnesota’s Part C Central Directory, available at the Minnesota Department of Education website.
 It contains general resource descriptions, plus specific local resources, including what is available in different counties, on Indian reservations, or through school districts.
-The directory also contains important contact information for local Interagency Early Intervention Committees.

 Child care assistance available